-- 1. In many cases, GMU will pre-purchase centrifugal chillers.
-GMU requires as efficient a unit as possible.
+- 1. GMU requires as efficient a unit as possible.
 Refrigerant type to be approved by GMU.
 Centrifugal chillers shall not be located outside of the building.
 A/E shall indicate pipe rupture disk discharge to a safe point. - 2.
-If the unit is pre-purchased, the A/E shall obtain pre-purchase specifications from GMU. - 3.
-Trane, York or Carrier are approved manufacturers.
+If the unit is pre-purchased, the A/E shall obtain pre-purchase specifications from GMU.

+3. Trane, McQuay or Carrier are approved manufacturers.